bkrem/react-d3-tree/README.md

   * No, there's no need to do this since `react-d3-tree` assumes a node to be expanded unless specified otherwise.

 > **Note:** `props.useCollapseData` and `props.initialDepth` are mutually exclusive.
 If `useCollapseData` is set, `initialDepth` values will be ignored.

+## Keeping large trees responsive
+Attempting to render large trees with animated transitions may cause significant input lag.
+This is due to limitations related to the way D3's `select().transition()` enqueues calls to `requestAnimationFrame`, discussed [here](https://github.com/bkrem/react-d3-tree/issues/41#issuecomment-338425414).

+Until a custom debounce for expand/collapse has been implemented, **it is therefore recommended to set `props.transitionDuration` to `0` for large tree graphs** if you're experiencing responsiveness issues.

 ## External data sources
 Statically hosted JSON or CSV files can be used as data sources via the additional `treeUtil` module.